YouJinTou/BNQ/README.md

 # BNQ
-butnotquite -- a Poker Bot
+butnotquite -- (a failed) Poker Bot

-- Reinforcement learning via SARSA
+- Reinforcement learning via SARSA /later tried with MCTS/ -> both in C++ and C#